Week 4: Communicating processes

 It’s sent when we close the terminal where we launched a program, thus the name.

-Send the SIGHUP
+Send the SIGHUP signal

-signal, we’ll want to redirect the output of the python program to a file so we can see what happens when the terminal is closed.
+In order to experiment with the SIGHUP signal, we’ll want to redirect the output of the python program to a file so we can see what happens when the terminal is closed.

-To do so, run your program like this: python amsa.py > out.txt
+To do so, run your program like this: python amsa.py > out.txt.

-Now, after running the program, from another terminal run cat out.txt
+Now, after running the program, from another terminal run cat out.txt and you’ll see the output is being written there.

 Apart from the default action and a custom handler, we can also choose to ignore a signal, which is going to override the default action.

-Modify the script and add a call to signal()
+Modify the script and add a call to signal() that ignores SIGHUP as shown below:

 import signal